mirsadat/hello-world/README.md

 Hello everyone!

 This is my first repository on GITHUB.I am new to this programming world!
-But i am very much interested in making web or mobile applications for engineering stuf.
+But i am very much interested in making web & mobile applications for engineering stuff.